-- Disrespect for others, self or property - All types of verbal, physical, cyber harassment/bullying that may cause, or have potential to cause harm to any individual or group, or any discrimination on the basis of disabilities, religious affiliation, race, gender, or sexuality.
-This includes direct, indirect or technology-based messages that involve intimidation, teasing, taunting, threats, or name calling. - Property misuse (includes technology misuse) using their own or others property inappropriately (at the wrong time or for the wrong purpose).
-This includes inappropriate use of ICT (including mobile devices / phones) and/or not adhering to the Digital User Agreement. - Defiance / Disobedience / Non-compliance. - Disruption of learning of oneself or others. - Inappropriate physical contact. - Inappropriate language: Rude or abusive language or gestures to other students/staff/members of the public. - Incorrect uniform or appearance standards. - Not having the correct materials / equipment for learning / activities. - Being late to class (or to school). - Dishonesty, lying, concealing or failing to tell the whole truth, including forgery. - Truancy / being out of bounds. - Damaging (vandalism) or stealing property (theft). - Being aggressive or confrontational. - Physical, verbal violence / assault. - Possession or use of items that have the potential to cause harm or damage or cause offence including tobacco, alcohol, weapons, lighters, offensive images, harmful/banned drugs or substances, or replicas or substitutes for any such items or substances (that may be misconstrued as being harmful), e.g. replica weapons, vaping cigarettes, etc.
+- Disrespect for others, self or property - All types of verbal, physical, cyber harassment/bullying that may cause, or have potential to cause harm to any individual or group, or any discrimination on the basis of abilities, religious affiliation, race, gender, or sexuality.
+This includes direct, indirect or technology-based messages that involve intimidation, teasing, taunting, threats, or name calling. - o Property misuse (including technology misuse) using their own or others property inappropriately (at the wrong time or for the wrong purpose).
+This includes inappropriate use of ICT (including mobile devices / phones) and/or not adhering to the Digital User Agreement. - Defiance / Disobedience / Non-compliance. - Disruption of learning of oneself or others. - Inappropriate physical contact. - Inappropriate language or behaviours: Rude or abusive language or gestures to other students/staff/members of the public. - Incorrect uniform or appearance standards. - Not having the correct materials / equipment for learning / activities. - Being late to class or to school. - Dishonesty, lying, concealing or failing to tell the whole truth, including forgery. - Truancy / being out of bounds. - Damaging (vandalism) or stealing property (theft). - Being aggressive or confrontational. - Physical, verbal violence / assault. - Possession or use of items that have the potential to cause harm or damage or cause offence including tobacco, vapes/regulated products, alcohol, weapons, lighters, offensive images, harmful/banned drugs or substances, or replicas or substitutes for any such items or substances (that may be misconstrued as being harmful), e.g. replica weapons, vaping, cigarettes, etc. (this includes all EOTC events, School Balls, School transportation). - Items deemed harmful, likely to detrimentally affect the learning environment or likely to endanger safety will be confiscated and will not be returned to students or parents. (this includes all EOTC events, School Balls, School transportation).